 For full details, please visit the fees and funding webpage.

-Please note: The University cannot sponsor international students who require a Tier 4 visa to study in the UK for the specific course.
+Please note: The University cannot sponsor international students who require a Tier 4 visa to study in the UK for this specific course.
 International students can study on a part-time basis only if they are in the UK with a different type of visa (other than Tier 4 Child/General) that allows them to undertake part-time study and their visa does not expire prior to the end date of the proposed course of study.

 Please contact email@example.com before you apply to confirm your eligibility.